Synthetixio/synthetix/docs/contracts/index.md

-# Overview

-## Smart Contract API
+# Smart Contract Architecture

 !!! todo Current Version
     Insert here a release or a commit hash as of which this documentation is current.

 Here you will find descriptions of the smart contract interfaces of every smart contract in the Synthetix system.
-These documents go a bit further than just the code does, as they include additional descriptions of architecture, functionality, and the reasoning behind them.

-Where possible, the interactions between different system components has been emphasised.
-Also included where relevant, in order to place these contracts in the broader context of the ideas they implement, are discussions of the technical aspects of the Synthetix incentive mechanisms and links back to related governance processes.
+These documents go a bit further than the code does.
+These documents try to emphasise the reasons behind the architecture, specifically highlighting interactions between system components.
+The technical aspects of the system are also discussed together with the details of the incentive mechanism, and with links back to governance processes.

 Developers wishing to understand Synthetix code and the tradeoffs within it will be well-advised to read these documents alongside the Solidity itself.